-We detected 187 customers using Attribuly, 75 companies that churned or ended their trial, and 7 customers with estimated renewals in the next 3 months.
-The most common industry is Retail (70%) and the most common company size is 2-10 employees (76%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+We detected 188 customers using Attribuly, 82 companies that churned, and 8 customers with upcoming renewal in the next 3 months.
+The most common industry is Retail (69%) and the most common company size is 2-10 employees (75%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 Note: We can't detect companies using Attribuly in server-side only implementations or headless storefronts (edge cases)